jtuluve/anywhere-tulu/README.md

 #### Why isn't it converting the text to Tulu Script in my website?

-• Please check If you have pasted the correct code in your html file.\n
+• Please check If you have pasted the correct code in your html file.</br>
 • Make sure that you have pasted the code just before the closing tag of body (i.e </body>)
 • Make sure you have added 'genatulu' class in every tag you want to convert the text.
 • If everything is correct but if it still doen't work, please contact me.